getfem/getfem/doc/sphinx/source/userdoc/model_continuation.rst

 Having this approximation at our disposal, we restart the predictor-corrector with :math:`(Y_{j}, r \tilde{T})`.

-In |gf|, the continuation is implemented for two ways of parametrisation of the
+In |gf|, the continuation is implemented for two ways of parameterization of the
 model:

 1. The parameter :math:`\lambda` is directly a scalar datum, which the model